Genius, as it turns out, is hard to duplicate.

 But fine.
 Gehrig was the set’s headliner so Goudey went a little above and beyond for him.
 Foxx’s card mishap was not ideal but not a deal-breaker, either, right?
-I suppose, but the problem with reusing Foxx’s issue was two-fold.
+I suppose, but the problem with reusing Foxx’s issue was three-fold.

 First, it was used twice in 1933 in their set, as stated.
 Goudey used the very same image in the very same set twice for him.
 Same image, same background color, etc. Worse still was that the biography on the back wasn’t even different.
 To this day, no discernible difference has been found on his two cards (No. 29 and No. 154).
 The massive T206 set pulled that stunt for a handful of cards and got away with it but at least the poses that were reused had some different background colors or were done to depict a player with a new team.
 Foxx’s cards are unmistakably the same for no apparent reason and collectors now had three Foxx cards using the same image in the span of two years.

 Second, the card is right up front as the very first one in the set.
 Of all cards, why would you make that the first card in the release and continue to call attention to that picture?
 It just makes little sense.
 Gehrig, as stated, was the headliner in the issue and the frontman, so to speak.
 Why not put one of his cards first instead?
 Gehrig’s portrait would have been an ideal No. 1 for the set.
 Fresh image, portrait shot whereas his last two were action shots, the spokesperson – it would have been great.